CallmeHongmaybe/browser-flashcards/README.md

 # Future features
 - Updating About page
 - Chrome extension allowing users to immediately create decks from text highlights in websites
+- Flipping animation for cards
+- Study mode for each deck
 - Kofi donation page (maybe ?)

 # Tech spec